Updated: Jan 15

 The first step to preventing injury and improving your golf game is to know your posture type.
 Posture is the bones' position in conjunction with one another (anterior/posterior position) and a person's center of gravity.
 Your posture starts at the top of the spine, where it meets the neck.

 The three most common postures are neutral, lordotic, and kyphotic.

 You have a neutral spine when standing with feet shoulder-width apart and arms at your side.
-When viewed from behind, there should be a curve that forms from the head to the tailbone that resembles an "S" shape—the "S" for a neutral spine.
+When viewed from behind, a curve from the head to the tailbone should resemble an "S" shape—the "S" for a neutral spine.
 This "S" should also be present when looking at a person directly from either side or front view but should never look like an upside-down "U" (lordotic) or a backward "C" (kyphotic).
 Ask your local chiropractor what category you fall under to help you determine which direction you need to go to find your optimal posture!

 Discuss any past injuries with your chiropractor.

-Be honest with your chiropractor about any past injuries or issues you may have had to prevent future problems or injuries is essential.
+Being honest with your chiropractor about any past injuries or issues that may prevent future problems or injuries is essential.
 Your chiropractor will want to know if you have a history of specific pain in certain body areas so that they know what precisely to look for and address during treatment.
 For example, suppose you tell your chiropractor that you recently injured your back in a car accident.
 In that case, your chiropractor can pay extra attention to that area during treatment to identify any current issues.

 Chiropractors can help you find what is wrong with your swing and help you fix it by identifying weak areas in your body that are causing an improper swing technique and injuries.

 Ways that chiropractors can help improve your golf game.